arturfrimu/training-center/src/main/java/com/arturfrimu/training/center/articles/article4/article4.md

 Acknowledge flaws, learn from mistakes, and eschew excuses.
 By taking responsibility, you gain the autonomy to make positive changes and pursue goals with intent.

+# 4. Let Go of the Need for Approval
+Success often necessitates breaking free from the chains of external validation.
+The first time I got a good grade, my mother said ‘Good Job’.
+From that day on, I studied like an owl to get the perfect score only to hear those words of affirmation from my parent.
+That did more harm than good — because when I don’t hear those words, I won’t be proud of my score.

+I started setting up validation expectations only to feel proud about my work.

+To surge ahead, abandon the incessant need for approval.
+So if people congratulate you, feel happy; if they don’t — move ahead.

+Forge a path guided by internal validation, accepting yourself — including flaws — and pursuing your goals unapologetically.